rsarv3006/gosh/README.md

 - **Signal handling**: Proper Ctrl+C behavior for interrupting processes
 - **macOS & Linux**: Windows users can use PowerShell

+For detailed documentation on the `session` command and how to open your REPL session in an editor, see: docs/session.md

 ## Quick Start